-To support the first and the second identification assumptions, we focus on a subsample of ADSE beneficiaries that obtain ADSE coverage through a family member rather than in their own name.
+To support the first and the second identification assumptions, we focus on a subsample of ADSE beneficiaries who obtain ADSE coverage through a family member rather than in their own name.
 In principle, people who enjoy ADSE through someone else would only be subject to moral hazard and, therefore, the first and second identification assumptions should hold by default.
-Unfortunately, our dataset does not allow us to identify whether individuals are covered by ADSE in their own name or through a family member.
+Unfortunately, our data set does not allow us to identify whether individuals are covered by ADSE in their own name or through a family member.
 Hence, we restrict our sample of ADSE beneficiaries to individuals who are unemployed and, therefore, cannot be civil servants.
-This approach is similar to the one followed by Vera (1999) who splits the sample between heads of households (in principal, those that take the decision of contracting private insurance) and non-head of households (beneficiaries of the private insurance who do not take the decision) in order to test for adverse selection in the contract of private insurance.
+This approach is similar to the one followed by Vera (1999) who splits his sample between heads-of-households (in principle, those who make the decision of contracting private insurance) and non-heads-of-households (beneficiaries of private insurance who do not make the contract decisions) in order to test for adverse selection in the contract of private insurance.